daattali/beautiful-jekyll/README.md

 ### Sharing blog posts on social media

 By default, all blog posts will have buttons at the bottom of the post to allow people to share the current page on Twitter/Facebook/LinkedIn.
 You can choose to enable/disable specific social media websites in the `_config.yml` file.
 You can also turn off the social media buttons on specific blog posts using `social-share: false` in the YAML front matter.

-### RSS feed

-Beautiful Jekyll automatically generates a simple RSS feed of your blog posts, to allow others to subscribe to your posts.
-If you want to remote the link to your RSS feed in the footer of every page, find the `rss: true` line in `_config.yml` and change it to `rss: false`.

 ### Page types